AVR-SmartSense/AutoVI/README.md

 ![Alt text](Splash.JPG)

 # AutoVI Repository
-This repository provides instructions for the installation of the AutoVI software and datasets reported in the manuscript 'Automated hyperspectral vegetation index derivation using a hyperparameter optimization framework for high-throughput plant phenotyping'.
+This repository provides instructions for the installation of the AutoVI software, source codes and datasets reported in the manuscript 'Automated hyperspectral vegetation index derivation using a hyperparameter optimization framework for high-throughput plant phenotyping'.

 ## AutoVI Installation